tatsunidas/RadiomicsJ/README.md

 #### Aggregation for textures

-RadiomicsJ aggregates by a mean value for each angles (3D, averaging) to compute GLCM, GLRLM features on 3D configration.
+RadiomicsJ aggregates by a mean value for each angles (3D, averaging) to compute GLCM, GLRLM features on the 3D configration.

 #### (Optional) 2D basis

-In almost cases, meanings of 2D features included in 3D fetures, that is inducing correlation sometimes.
+In almost cases, meanings of 2D features were included in 3D fetures, that is inducing correlation sometimes.
 With this reason, RadiomicsJ does not including Shape2DFeatures as default.
 It is enable by both force2D=true and enableShape2D=true.